Suitors circle Noble after commodity trader's $1.8 billion market plunge

 | SINGAPORE/HONG KONG

-SINGAPORE/HONG KONG Singapore-listed Noble Group's (NOBG.SI) 30 percent share-slump over the past month has thrust it onto the radar screens of Asian companies that want a bigger clout in global commodities trading, people familiar with the matter said.
+SINGAPORE/HONG KONG Singapore-listed Noble Group's 30 percent share-slump over the past month has thrust it on to the radar screens of Asian companies that want a bigger clout in global commodities trading, people familiar with the matter said.

 Chinese and Japanese companies have held informal talks with investment banks about potentially making approaches to Hong Kong-headquartered Noble, a Singapore-based banker aware of the matter told Reuters, even though founder and top shareholder Richard Elman has been keen on the group staying independent.